Joe Adamik

 Joseph Adamik (born 1972 in Chicago, IL) is a musician and composer best known for his involvement with the bands Califone and Iron & Wine.
 He has also performed since the early 1990s with many Chicago jazz musicians as well as recording and performing with many other groups across different genres.

 With Califone

-Adamik joined Califone after the debut album Roomsound in 2000, playing many instruments on Quicksand/Cradlesnakes and went on to be a foundational member till 2013.
+Adamik joined Califone after the debut album Roomsound in 2000, playing many instruments on Quicksand/Cradlesnakes and went on to be a foundational member until 2013.
 Masserella and Adamik created a unique melodic approach with traditional drums and found objects such as chunks of metal.

 With Iron & Wine

 In 2010, after recording on the Iron & Wine album, Kiss Each Other Clean, Adamik joined Iron & Wine and performed and recorded with the band till 2018.